buzzqw/TUS/OBSS/OBSSv2-eng.md

 If it is known that the item is cursed, the nature of the curse can be determined using the standard DC for identifying the item.

-A curse is always a particular *inconvenience*, not used randomly.
+>>> **Curse not death**: A curse is always a particular *inconvenience*, not used randomly.
 Think carefully about the cursed items you will let the characters find because they will ask you many questions and you should be ready.

 The curse doesn't need to be excessive and limiting; it can very well be ridiculous or peculiar, make sure it is characterizing.
 The character shouldn't feel (unless you want them to) eternally condemned; use the opportunity to build new adventures and group spirit.